 It’s apple season across much of the United States right now.
 Perhaps you have an apple tree in your backyard, or perhaps a homeschool pick-your-own expedition is one of your family traditions.
-Our next poem-of-the-week, coming up on Saturday, is Robert Frost’s “After Apple-Picking,” a philosophical favorite for harvest time.
+Our next poem-of-the-week, coming up on the 15th, is Robert Frost’s “After Apple-Picking,” a philosophical favorite for harvest time.

 William Barnes (1801–1886) was from the county of Dorset in the southwest of England, and he was both a linguist and a poet.
 He wrote many of his verses in the Dorset dialect of his native county, and they often show a special appreciation for rural life.
 “My Orchard in Linden Lea” (1859) is probably his best known work; it’s usually presented today in a slightly modernized form.